Silene alpestris

 Silene alpestris, the alpine catch-fly, is a species of flowering plant in the pink family Caryophyllaceae, native to Europe in the mountains of Italy, Austria, Slovenia and Croatia.
 This spreading, mat-forming evergreen perennial grows to 15 cm tall by 30 cm broad.
-It produces masses of tiny white flowers over a long period in Spring and Summer.
+It produces masses of tiny white flowers over a long period in spring and summer.

 A double-flowered cultivar, 'Flore Pleno', has received the Royal Horticultural Society's Award of Garden Merit.
 'Starry Dreams' is a more floriferous cultivar than the species.
 All forms are suitable subjects for an alpine garden or rock garden with good drainage.
 Alkaline or neutral soils are preferred.

-Some authorities regard Silene alpestris as a synonym of Heliosperma alpestre.
+Some authorities regard S. alpestris as a synonym of Heliosperma alpestre.